 The authors have continued to refine and streamline material since the New York reading.
 According to Yorkey, two major characters have now been combined into one, and Sting has written a handful of new songs, including one which Yorkey characterizes as "one of the best in the show."

-Also among the cast were James Jacob Lomas (Billy Elliot), Hal Fowler (London Road), Olivier Award nominee Emma Williams (Zorro, Chitty Chitty Bang Bang), Sally Dexter (Oliver!, Billy Elliot) and Ian Pirie ("The Dark Knight," Black Watch).
+The latest reading featured an all-U.K. cast, including singer-songwriter Declan Bennett ( American Idiot) and actor-musician Jimmy Nail, both of whom appeared in the New York reading.
+Bennett took on the central role of Gideon for the latest presentation.
+Also among the cast were James Jacob Lomas ( Billy Elliot), Hal Fowler ( London Road), Olivier Award nominee Emma Williams ( Zorro, Chitty Chitty Bang Bang), Sally Dexter ( Oliver!, Billy Elliot) and Ian Pirie ("The Dark Knight," Black Watch).
 Rob Mathes musical directed, with Dan Lipton as his associate.

 The current goal is to first stage the musical out of town before anchoring in New York and the U.K. A timeline for the production is not yet in place.